Hafiz Saeed: Arrest and trial

 On 3 July 2019, 23 cases related to terror financing and money laundering under the Anti-Terrorism Act (ATA), 1997 were registered by Counter Terrorism Department (CTD) of Pakistan.
 According to CTD, JuD was financing terrorism from the funds collected by several non-profit organisations and trusts that included Al-Anfaal Trust, Dawatul Irshad Trust, Muaz Bin Jabal Trust, etc. CTD had banned these non-profit organisations in April 2019.
 On further investigations, CTD had found that these organisations were linked with JuD and were in touch with the top leadership of JuD.

 On 17 July 2019, Saeed was arrested in Gujranwala by the Punjab CTD on the charges of terror financing.
 He was subsequently sent to the prison on judicial remand by a Gujranwala Anti Terrorism Court (ATC).
 On 27 September 2019, during the United Nations General Assembly, USA asked Pakistan to prosecute Saeed, Masood Azhar and other UN-designated terrorists.
 On 30 November 2019, the Government of Pakistan stated that they will prosecute Saeed.
 On 11 December 2019, he was indicted by the ATC in the charges of terror financing in several cities of Punjab province of Pakistan.
 As of December 2019, Saeed resides in the Kot Lakhpat jail also known as Central Jail Lahore.
 He was convicted for five years by a Pakistan court for financing terrorism, in February 2020.
 On 19 November 2020 a Pakistani court sentenced him for 5 years in prison on terrorism-financing charges making the conviction for a total of 10 years meanwhile an anti-terrorism court in the city of Lahore on fined Saeed 110,000 rupees (about $700).
-On 24 December he was sentenced to 15 and a half years in jail by an anti-terrorism court in Pakistan in one more terror financing case along with Rs20,000 (about $125) fine.
+On 24 December he was sentenced to 15 1/2 years in jail by an anti-terrorism court in Pakistan in one more terror financing case along with Rs20,000 (about $125) fine.

 While out from prison, Saeed's residence in Lahore was targeted by a bomb blast on 23 June 2021, resulting in the death of three people and the wounding of 22 more.
 Three people were arrested for the attack.
 Pakistan's national security adviser Moeed Yusuf said that while the three arrested were Pakistani citizens who planted the bomb, it was suspected that "India was behind the attack".

+In August 2026, the Mumbai Police initiated an "in absentia" trial against Hafiz Saeed and five other co-conspirators over their role in the 2008 Mumbai attacks.